gdsge/gdsge.github.io/source/example/Brumm2015/Brumm2015.rst

 In period :math:`t` (we suppress the explicit dependence on shock history :math:`z^t` to simplify the notation), asset :math:`i` pays dividend :math:`d_{i,t}` worth a fraction :math:`\sigma_i` of aggregate output and traded at price :math:`q_{i,t}`.
 The agents cannot short sell the long-lived asset but they can short sell the risk-free bond, i.e., borrow.
 In order to borrow in the risk-free bond, the agents must use the assets as collateral.
 The agents can pledge a fraction :math:`\delta_i` of the value of their asset :math:`i` holding as collateral.
-In particular, the colateral constraint takes the form:
+In particular, the collateral constraint takes the form:

 .. math::